jefe-spain/negation/docs/api/index.md

 ## Overview

-Negation provides two main validation functions:
+Negation provides four main validation functions:

 - [`negation`](/api/core-functions#negation): For validating single values
 - [`negateObject`](/api/core-functions#negateobject): For validating objects against a schema
+- [`negationAsync`](/api/core-functions#negationasync): For validating single values with async constraints
+- [`negateObjectAsync`](/api/core-functions#negateobjectasync): For validating objects with async constraints

 It also provides a set of built-in constraints: